Swewi/Werecat-Blog/README.md

 ### About

-The about page, it has a responsive design so that it displays differently for different sized screens, the version shown here is for larger screens, in this case the laptop the project was designed and coded on.
+The **About page**, it has a responsive design so that it displays differently for different sized screens, the version shown here is for larger screens, in this case the laptop the project was designed and coded on.
 It is a very simple design, with an image supplied by the client, however there is a default image available as well.
 The text is styled to follow the clients colour palette and other design choices.

 ![larger screen about us screenshot](static/images/readme/about%20screen%20laptop.png)

 ### Contact

-The about page, it has a responsive design so that it displays differently for different sized screens, __________________________
+The **Contact page**, it has a responsive design so that it displays differently for different sized screens, __________________________
 It's a simple form, the client didn't want anything to complicated, three fields, name, email, and message.
 It does what the client wants and allows both registered users and site visitors to contact the client.

 ![screenshot of contact form](static/images/readme/)

 ### Admin

-The Admin panel is one of the most important parts of this site, it is where the clients will be able to enter their posts, and images, monitor user registrations, check any contact requests and reply as needed, monitor and approve or delete comments.
+The **Admin panel** is one of the most important parts of this site, it is where the clients will be able to enter their posts, and images, monitor user registrations, check any contact requests and reply as needed, monitor and approve or delete comments.

 ![screenshot of admin panel](static/images/readme/admin%20dashboard.png)

+## Stretch goals - future features
+***
+### Client based stretch goals
+- The gallery to auto-populate with images from the gallery posts.
+- The gallery images to pop open into larger versions.
+- To be able to use hashtags to to catogorise images and posts.
+- A search function for posts and tags.

+### Developer based
+- Further admin panel customisation.
+- integrating AI to assist with tags.
+- Introducing a mailing list option to assist client.
+- Integrate spelling and grammer check into all forms, consider something that isn't grammerly.

 ## Development